-ReplayCam 25shot! for iPhone review
+ReplayCam 25shot! full review

 I would really love to be able to shoot video with my iPhone.
 That’s what attracted me to ReplayCam 25shot! - an app from Tomohiko Okita that lets you create “movies” on your iPhone.
 Rather than recording real video, though, the app shoots a series of individual photos in rapid succession and then stitches them into a movie, much like a cartoon flip book.